 She has been invited to Musiq'3 (Belgian classical channel radio), Radio Judaica and regularly writes articles for a Yokohama newspaper as well as the online magazine BEL2.

 Graduated from Ferris University in Japan and The Mons Royal Conservatory in Belgium.
 She studied under Akane Takahashi, Yasukazu Uemura, Yukihiko Nishizawa and Marc Grauwels in Belgium.
 While in Paris, Nozomi studied under Vincent Lucas at the International Music Academy of Nice and later with Vincent Cortvrint at the International Music Academy of Dinant.
+She took a license of Tosha school of the Japanese traditional music.

 Japanese instruments music